jinparksjdaily/journal/README.md

 # journal
-abstract, description, and solution for Benjamin for records
+abstract, description, and solution for works, jobs, care for Benjamin for records